railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_financial.rst

 	:scale: 75
 	:align: center

-	*Define the delivery costs*
+	*Define the Delivery Costs*

 Now, in each :guilabel:`Delivery Order`, two new fields are available to enter the right value to deliver the products to the customer.
-You can also find a new field in the :guilabel:`Sale Order` form that enables you to select a delivery method.
+You can also find a new field in the :guilabel:`Sales Order` form that enables you to select a delivery method.

 .. figure:: images/delivery_order_delivcost.png
 	:scale: 75
 	:align: center

-	*Delivery cost in the delivery orders*
+	*Delivery Cost in the Delivery Orders*

 .. figure:: images/sale_order_delivcost.png
 	:scale: 75
 	:align: center

-	*Delivery method in the sale orders*
+	*Delivery Method in the Sales Orders*

 ..
 Copyright © Open Object Press.
 All rights reserved.